DRAFT

 September Passage to join Yangtse Flotilla.

-October Deployed ON China Station for river patrol and to assist British communities.
+October Deployed on China Station for river patrol and to assist British communities.

 to (Note: China was at war with Japan and communist elements in China were in

-December conflict with the Chinese government forces resulting in incidents which
+December conflict with the Chinese government forces resulting in incidents

-frequently involved safety of British nationalists.)
+which frequently involved safety of British nationalists.)

 1 9 4 0